sdied/abap-sdk-btp-x/README.md

 1. Install Software Component Software Lifecycle Management -> Manage Software Components -> ABAP-SDK-BTP-X .
 2. Select Namespace: For test purposes, usually Z.
-3. Assign the ABAP SDK to the package `ZIBMX` when performing setup of the abapGit repository.

 ## SSL Certificates